Mona Lisa of Galilee

 The Story of Zippori and Mona Lisa of Galilee

-About 2000 years ago, when the Romans ruled almost the entirety of Asia, Zippori was the central city in the Galilee.
-It combined two opposing factors: on the one hand, about 20,000 Jews lived there, and on the other hand, it was a completely Western city, with all of the well-known symbols of the Roman Empire.
-Among other things, the ancient city of Zippori featured a theater, a cardo, bathhouses, one of the largest waterworks discovered in the country, and also plenty of impressive houses.
-At the time, the beautiful Zippori was also known as the “city of mosaics”, with the most impressive one being, of course, the Mona Lisa of Galilee mosaic.
+About 2,000 years ago, the Romans ruled almost the entirety of Asia, and Zippori became the central city in the Galilee.
+The city combined two opposing factors: about 20,000 Jews lived there, but it also embodied a completely Western character, showcasing all the well-known symbols of the Roman Empire.
+The ancient city of Zippori had a theater, a cardo, bathhouses, one of the country’s largest waterworks, and numerous impressive houses.
+Known as the “city of mosaics,” Zippori featured the famous Mona Lisa of Galilee mosaic as its most impressive work.

-During the Great Revolt of 66-73, the Jewish residents of Zippori decided to stand by and stay loyal to the Romans.
-This decision, while highly controversial among the Jewish population, had practically saved the city from destruction.
-Unlike the city of Jerusalem, or the fort of Masada, in which the Jewish population disappeared completely, the city of Zippori continued to flourish.
+During the Great Revolt of 66–73, the Jewish residents of Zippori chose to remain loyal to the Romans.
+This controversial decision among the Jewish population effectively saved the city from destruction.
+Unlike Jerusalem or Masada, where the Jewish population vanished entirely, Zippori continued to thrive.

-In this time, from 73-351, Zippori served as the center of the Jewish religion, and one of the most important cities in the land of Israel.
-At the time, between 188-218, the final form of the Mishna, the most important book in Judaism after the bible, was written here, by Judah ha-Nasi, who spent 17 years of his life in Zippori.
+Between 73 and 351, Zippori served as the center of Jewish religion and one of the most important cities in the land of Israel.
+From 188 to 218, Judah ha-Nasi spent 17 years in Zippori, where he compiled the final form of the Mishna, Judaism’s most important book after the Bible.

-In the middle of the 4th century, two major events have led to the destruction of the city.
-At first, the Jewish revolt against Constantius Gallus in 351, has led to the expulsion of the Jewish people of Zippori by the Romans.
-Then, in 363, a major earthquake has destroyed most of the city.
-Since then, Zippori has been practically empty, until 1949, when the modern small town of Zippori was established by the state of Israel.
+Two major events in the mid-4th century led to the city’s destruction.
+In 351, the Jewish revolt against Constantius Gallus prompted the Romans to expel Zippori’s Jewish population.
+Then, in 363, a powerful earthquake destroyed most of the city.
+Since then, Zippori remained nearly empty until 1949, when the state of Israel established the modern small town of Zippori.

 Mona lisa of galilee